Touching thousands of lives throughout Arizona and around the world.

 Kids collect the cards at local businesses and visit the Science Happens Here website to conduct science experiments at home using household items.

 AZ STEM School Community of Practice

-The AZ STEM Community of Practice is a diverse collaboration of schools that empowers practitioners to learn from one another and transform how science, technology engineering and math (STEM) impacts schools and Arizona’s future workforce.
+As part of the first cohort of STEM Ecosystems Initiative launched by the national STEM Funders Network (SFN) in September 2015, the AZ STEM Community of Practice (AZSTEM COP) is a diverse collaboration of schools, industry, and community leaders, empowering practitioners to learn from one another and transform how STEM impacts schools and Arizona’s future workforce.

 The AZSTEM COP is led by the SciTech Institute, Arizona Science Center, ASU’s Entrepreneurship + Innovation, and the Maricopa County Education Service Agency.

 The Arizona Middle and High School Science Bowls are regional competitions of the US Department of Energy (DOE) National Science Bowl® (NSB).
 These Jeopardy-style competitions engage school teams from across the state.

 The teams consist of four students, one alternate, and a teacher who serves as a coach.
 Teams face-off in fast-paced question-and-answer rounds on a range of science disciplines including biology, chemistry, Earth science, physics, energy, and math.

 The National Counting Bee™ is an annual, fast-paced math competition in which contestants calculate a broad selection of skip-counting patterns with a varying degree of difficulty.
 Created by Scott Flansburg, “The Human Calculator®” (a nickname given to him by television star Regis Philbin), the program’s mission is to help students improve basic arithmetic skills and promote numeracy.